scipubapp/website/src/posts/ideas.md

 resolver is separate from the content/data layer

 This means there are two resolver layers — intpub:// and then the content resolver (IPFS, DAT, etc.)

+A multiformat system, which allows people to define their own formats Before using a format, the format would have to be whitelisted by the format user.
+This would allow extreme extensibility